-The aim of this module is to provide you with an introduction to current developments in the understanding and treatment of epilepsy.
-The module covers the epidemiology, morbidity and mortality of epilepsy; the classification, causes and aetiology, and the basic principles of human epilepsy.
-It considers the medical, psychological and social consequences of having epilepsy and the varying needs of different social groups as well as the role of individual members of the health team in managing epilepsy.
+The aim of this module is to provide an introduction to current developments in the understanding and treatment of epilepsy and epilepsy-associated behavioural symptoms.
+The module covers the epidemiology, classification, aetiology, and pathophysiology of epilepsy.
+It considers the medical, psychological and social consequences of having epilepsy and the varying needs of different demographic groups of patients.
+The module also focuses on the main psychiatric co-morbidities, as well as the most important behavioural effects of antiepileptic drugs.

 By the end of the module you should be able to:

-Describe the causes and aetiology of human epilepsy;
+- Describe the aetiology and pathophysiology of epilepsy;

-Understand that people with epilepsy who are children, adolescent, elderly or women have different needs;
+- Understand that people with epilepsy who are children, elderly or women have different needs;

 Module Attendance Required